h2r/pidrone_pkg/README.md

 For Stefanie Tellex's class

+## TODO list
+1. Camera calibration
+2. Get a better meter to pixel scale along with the height
+3. Run motion and measurement as two thread
+4. Run it off-board with larger number of features and resolution

 ## How to Connect to the Drone

 1. Plug in the battery or power supply to the drone